 Step 2: Toners and/or Essences

-Depending on the skin concern and formulation, toners are generally great for all skin types, especially oily and acne-prone skin.
+Depending on the type of concern and formulation, toners are generally great for all skin types, especially oily and acne-prone skin.
 The same goes for essence — they’re wonderful for adding an extra dose of hydration, too.
 Since many toner and essence formulations tend to be very lightweight and water-based, you can apply them interchangeably after cleansing.
 Just listen to your skin!

 Step 3: Treatments and/or Serums, Oils